ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 ## Uninstalling Ballerina

+The installation location is usually `/Library/Ballerina/distributions` in Mac OS, `/usr/lib64/Ballerina/distributions` in Linux, and `C:\Program Files\Ballerina\distributions` in Windows.
+You can either remove a particular jBallerina version or all the jBallerina versions installed in these locations.

-To remove an existing Ballerina installation, go to the Ballerina installation location and delete the Ballerina directory.
+Navigate to the corresponding installation location and follow the instructions below.
+To remove:

+- a particluar jBallerina version: execute `ballerina dist remove` () or delete the required version from the `/../Ballerina/distributions` directory.
+- all the installed jBallerina versions: delete the `/../Ballerina` directory.

 > **Note**:
-> - The installation location is usually `/Library/Ballerina` in Mac OS, `/usr/lib64/ballerina/` in Linux, and `C:\Program Files\Ballerina\` in Windows.

 ## Getting help